-You can do the breathing exercises in the beginning or at the end of your work-out routine.
+You can do the breathing exercises at the beginning of the end of your workout routine.
 You will be breathing through your nose for most of the exercises in this program.
-Deep nasal breathing technique is also known as “the breathing exercises of yoga” (pranayama).
+The deep nasal breathing technique is also known as “the breathing exercises of yoga” (pranayama).

 Think of the time when you were stressed or agitated; your breathing becomes short and shallow.
 On the other hand, when you at rest, your breath becomes more full.
 In other words, your state of mind is linked to the quality of your breath.

 - Find a comfortable position.
-You can be standing, sitting on the chair or lying down.
+You can be standing, sitting on a chair, or lying down.